 3 New Fields to Explore in Your Event Planning Career

-If you entered the event planning industry, you were likely looking for a full and exciting career.
-Planning is a field that many are passionate about.
+Let’s face it: we’ve got it good!
+Not matter what avenue you choose, you’re in for an exciting and rewarding career— and that’s not something everyone has the luxury of saying!
+From the time you sign the contact to the end when you see how it all unfolds, you know that you’re making someone’s day.
 The variety in projects has the ability to spice up your days and keep you on your toes.
 But, for some planners, even this becomes mundane.
 The good news is that there are always new avenues to pursue in the event planning industry.
-Depending on how you started out in the industry, your personalized list of options could be different.
+Depending on your interests, your personalized list of options will be different.
 For now, we’ve rounded up some of the niches that planners often overlook!

 Continue reading to learn about 3 new fields that you can explore in your event planning career.

 Are you looking for new opportunities to expand your business?
 Or are you looking to switch your focus completely?
 Based on your answer, the field you choose will need to meet a few different criteria.
 Make no mistake: you don’t want to do a complete 180 on your business just to find out that your area of interest isn’t so lucrative after all…